 • have the ability to ask, as appropriate, substantive questions of management and the internal and external auditors

-• have an understanding of the risks involved with each of their products and service
+• have an understanding of the risks involved with each of their products and services

-To that end, we bring you two sessions, Credit Union Income Statements and Credit Union Balance Sheets
+To that end, we bring you TWO sessions, Board of Directors' Responsibilities and Issues and Credit Union Problems and Issues.

-Harry Black is a former stockbroker with Merrill Lynch who has been studying investments and economics for over 30 years.
+As you've requested, Harry Black will be with us again in 2015 with two new topics.
+Harry is a former stockbroker with Merrill Lynch who has been studying investments and economics for over 30 years.
 He holds a Master of Business Administration degree from Mississippi College and an Industrial Engineering degree from Mississippi State University.

 Harry receives excellent feedback on the entertaining and educational presentations he makes to national and local credit union conferences.
 He makes financial topics and investment training interesting, entertaining and easily understandable.
 He has been called the MacIntosh of money because he presents information credit unions need in such a user friendly way.

 Harry has been a member of Mississippi Telco Federal Credit Union since 1977 and has been on the Board of Directors since 1994.
 He is Treasurer and chairman of the Asset Liability Management Committee and is a key contributor for financial decisions for his $165 million credit union.